NTKHarry/MediaEval2025_NewsImage/README.md

 * MediaEval workshop: October 25-26 (attendance required, in-person or online).

 (*) We provide you with a review/feedback for your paper within one week of submission.
-Afterwards, you then have another week to prepare the camera-ready revision (exact deadlines will be communicated by the MediaEval organizer).
+Afterwards, you then have another week to prepare the camera-ready revision (exact deadlines will be communicated by the MediaEval organizers).
 Please note that your paper should include a results section.
 It is based on your performance in the online evaluation.
 The necessary information for this part will be forwarded to you after the evaluation event has concluded.